leafo/aroma/site/tutorial.md

     </html>
     ```

-A couple interesting things are happening here.
+A couple interesting things are done here.
 But first, let's load it and
 see what happens.

-If we navigate to the URL of our page right, you will see a nice loading
+If we navigate to the URL of our page, you will see a nice loading animation as
-animation as aroma loads the frame.
-Then our Lua code is loaded from `main.lua`
+Aroma loads.
+When Aroma is ready, our Lua code is automatically loaded from
-and `Hello World!` should appear in the frame.
+`main.lua` and `Hello World!` should appear in viewport.

+*If the game does not run, make sure you are accessing it from a web server.*

 So far, the simple HTML page above loads the `aroma.js` dependency and creates
 an [Aroma][5] object.
-The first argument is the id of the HTML element where the
+The first argument is the *id* of the HTML element where the
 game is placed.
-The second and third are the size of the game frame in pixels.
+The second and third are the size of the game viewport in pixels.

 That's it!
 You're now ready to start making games using the [Lua API][4].